Infinite dimensional sequential compactness: Sequential compactness based on barriers: Introduction

 It should be mentioned that a related notion of {\it Ramsey convergence} was introduced and studied by H. Knaust in \cite{knaustarray}.
-Given an array $\{x_{i,j}:0\leq i<j<\w\}$ in a space $X$, it is said in \cite{knaustarray}, that it converges \emph{Ramsey-uniformly} to a point $x$ in $X$ if there is an infinite set $M\in[\w]^\w$ such that for every open neighborhood $U$ of $x$, there is $k\in\w$ such that $x_{i,j}\in U$ for every $i,j\in M$ with $i<j$.
-Knaust \cite{knaustarray} defines a space $X$ to have the {\it Ramsey property} if given an array $\{x_{n,m}:n<m<\w\}$ and a point $x$ in the space $X$ such that $\lim_{n\to\infty}\lim_{m\to\infty}x_{n,m}=x$, then the array $\{x_{n,m}:n<m<\w\}$ converges Ramsey uniformly to $x$.
-In \cite{knaustarray}, Knaust showed that given an array $\{x_{n,m}:n<m<\w\}$ in a pointwise compact subset of the Baire-class-1 functions on a Polish space with the property that $\lim_{n\to\infty}\lim_{m\to\infty}x_{n,m}=x$ for some $x$ in $X$ then the array $\{x_{n,m}:n<m<\w\}$ converges Ramsey uniformly to $x$.
-In the subsequent paper \cite{knaustangelic}, Knaust showed that every angelic space $X$ with the property $\chi(x,A)<\p$ for every countable relatively countably compact subset $A$ of $X$ and every point $x$ in $X$ has the Ramsey property.
-Moreover he showed in \cite{knaustangelic} that the function space $C_p(X)$ over a quasi-Suslin spaces $X$ has the Ramsey property.
+Given an array $\{x_{i,j}:0\leq i<j<\w\}$ in a space $X$, it is said that it converges \emph{Ramsey-uniformly} to a point $x$ in $X$ if there is an infinite set $M\in[\w]^\w$ such that for every open neighborhood $U$ of $x$, there is $k\in\w$ such that $x_{i,j}\in U$ for every $i,j\in M$ with $i<j$.
+Knaust also defines a space $X$ to have the {\it Ramsey property} if given an array $\{x_{n,m}:n<m<\w\}$ and a point $x$ in the space $X$ such that $\lim_{n\to\infty}\lim_{m\to\infty}x_{n,m}=x$, the array $\{x_{n,m}:n<m<\w\}$ converges Ramsey uniformly to $x$.
+He then showed that every Rosenthal compact has the Ramsey property.
+In the subsequent paper \cite{knaustangelic}, Knaust showed that some classes of angelic spaces have the Ramsey property, including function spaces $C_p(X)$ over quasi-Suslin spaces $X$.

-The purpose of this paper is to extend the notion of sequential compactness to all infinite dimensions.
-This is done using the notion of {\it barrier} of Nash-Williams \cite{NashWilliams} where the notion of 'dimension' is captured by the rank of the barrier which can be any countable ordinal.
-Our notion naturally extend the notion of \cite{ramseymetric} and \cite{kubistopologicalramsey} which in hindsight use the barriers $[\omega]^n$ for $1\leq n<\omega$ of finite ranks.
+The purpose of this paper is to extend the notion of sequential compactness to infinite dimensions.
+This is done using {\it barriers} of Nash-Williams \cite{NashWilliams}, where the notion of ``dimension'' is captured by the rank of the barrier which can be any countable ordinal.
+Since the simplest examples of barriers are the families $[\omega]^n$, the notion of ``Barrier-sequential compactness'' is a natural one.

 We start in Section \ref{barrierssection} by studying the general theory of barriers and stating many results that are the main tools used in our proofs in later sections.